About Us

 Our program extends beyond graduation supporting alumni with a network of corporate leaders and career development opportunities to help advance their careers.

-Partnerships anda collective impact model are key to our success.
-Leading companies sponsor programs, provide internships and mentors, and hire graduates, including Deloitte, Farmers, Google, Qualcomm, Reddit, Sony, and many more.
+Partnerships and a collective impact model are key to our success.
+Leading companies sponsor programs, provide internships and mentors, and hire graduates, including Deloitte, Google, Farmers, Qualcomm, Reddit, Sony Pictures Entertainment, U.S. Bank, ADP, Aerospace, Accenture, KPMG, and many more.

 STEM Advantage Scholars (since 2012):

-• $75,000 average starting salary, a middle-class wage that students tell us is “life-changing” (400% increase over pre-program salary)
+- $75,000 average starting salary, a sustainable middle-class living wage (400% increase over average pre-program salary)

-2. STEM Advantage Scholars earn $75,000 average starting salary, a sustainable middle-class living wage.
-They can save, buy a home, and build wealth.
+- STEM Advantage Scholars earn $75,000 average starting salary, a sustainable middle-class living wage.
+They can save and invest, afford to live in California, buy a home, and build wealth.

-3. Alumni “pay it forward” as role models and mentors for younger students.
+- Alumni “pay it forward” as role models and mentors for siblings and younger students.
 If they can see it, they can be it.

-4. Children of alumni will grow-up with an expectation of going to college like many children raised in middle- and upper-class families.
+- Children of alumni will grow-up with an expectation (versus the exception) of going to college.

-5. This results in a generational impact and clear path to address the gender and racial wealth gaps creating financial security and stability for families and redefining the narratives.
+- This results in a generational impact and clear path to narrow the gender and racial wealth gaps creating financial security and stability for families and redefining the narrative.

-Los Angeles Business Journal has honored STEM Advantage as Diversity, Inclusion + Equity Nonprofit of the Year
+Los Angeles Business Journal has honored STEM Advantage as Nonprofit of the Year.

 To learn more about how you can help STEM Advantage Scholars, please contact our President & Founder Lee Ann Kline at leeann@stemadvantage.org.